Pinellas County, Florida: Recent history

 With the end of the Second World War, Pinellas would enter another period of rapid growth and development.
 In 1954 the original span of the Sunshine Skyway Bridge was opened, replacing earlier ferry service.
 By 1957 Clearwater was America's fastest growing city.

 Tragedy struck on May 9, 1980, when the southbound span of the original Sunshine Skyway Bridge was struck by the freighter MV Summit Venture during a storm, sending over 1200 ft of the bridge plummeting into Tampa Bay.
-The collision caused ten cars and a Trailways bus to fall 150 ft into the water, killing 35 people.
-The new bridge opened in 1987 and has since been listed as #3 of the "Top 10 Bridges" in the World by the Travel Channel.
+The collision caused seven personal vehicles and a Greyhound bus to fall 150 ft into the water, killing 35 people.
+The new bridge opened in 1987 and has since been listed as number 3 of the "Top 10 Bridges" in the World by the Travel Channel.

 The county operates a 21 acre living history museum called Heritage Village containing more than 28 historic structures, some dating back to the 19th century, where visitors can experience what life was once like in Pinellas.

 Pinellas County celebrated 100 years of existence on January 1, 2012.